 Beginning in fiscal year 2004, school districts are prohibited from counting a student as more than 1.0 in average daily membership (ADM).
 Prior to this, a student could be counted in excess of 1.0 if the student was participating in a learning year program.
 A learning year program may include extended day, extended week, summer school programming, or an independent study program.
-The 1987 Legislature eliminated funding for summer school when it replaced the foundation aid program with the general education revenue program.
-During the 1990s, many school districts started using the learning year program as a method to fund summer school programs.
-The growth in learning year pupils was quite significant.
-The 2003 Legislature adopted a provision that limits a student's annual average daily membership to 1.0.
+The 1987

-&lt;sup>2 Page 15 provides additional information on pupil unit weights and calculations.
+2 Page 15 provides additional information on pupil unit weights and calculations.